Where is the Bangor Township Clerk's Office Located?

 Where do I register to vote?

 We encourage you to register at the Township Clerk’s office.
 Voters may also register to vote by mail, at your county clerk’s office or by visiting any Secretary of State branch office.
 In addition, specified agencies providing services through the Family Independence Agency, the Department of Community Health, and the Department of Career Development offer voter registration services to their clients.
 Military recruitment centers also provide voter registration services.
-You must be registered thirty (30) days prior to an election to be eligible to vote.
-The “last day to register” is published prior to each election.
+Eligible citizens can now register in person at the Clerk’s office with proof of residency starting 14 days before an election and continuing through 8 pm on Election Day.
 Change of address?
 You may change your address within the Charter Township of Bangor by filling out a new voter registration form available at the above-mentioned agencies or by sending in your voter ID card with your new Bangor Township address on the back.

 Lose your registration card?